Stuart Robertson & Associates | Business Psychologists

 What are the Quintax Types and Temperaments?

 Quintax types are defined by the strength of preference for the individual poles of the five factors described above.
 For example the EPSG-C type is Extraverted, Personable, Structured, Grounded and Calm.
 Such people tend to be warm and sociable, accommodating in style with a potential to work well in team settings.
 They tend to be keen to structure and plan their time with a view to efficient use of their energies, and generally adopt a pragmatic problem solving style.
 In addition they tend to be relaxed and patient in their approach to people and situations.
-The Quintax Type Descriptor Leaflets provide extended descriptions of the types, which can be used in a range of feedback situations.
+The Quintax Interpretation Guides gives extended descriptions of the types, which can be used in a range of feedback situations.
 The Types also cluster into broader groupings or Quintax ‘Temperaments’ with separate interpretations that can be applied to each.

 Our Tools